Summer Organ Academy

 How to apply

-1. Eligibility: Accepting pre-college and collegiate level students.
+1. Eligibility: Accepting pre-college and collegiate level students of any age or academic degree.

 2. Application process: To apply, please complete the online registration.

-3. Audition requirements: After completing the step above, please send the required materials to Christopher Young at chyoung@indiana.edu
+3. Audition requirements: After completing the step above, please send the required materials to Janette Fishell at jfishell@iu.edu.

 Once you have completed the previous steps, please submit the Participant Agreement Form